 Safety Risks Posed by Hacking Attacks

-Hacking attacks on vehicle tracking systems can compromise driver safety causing vehicle malfunctions, putting lives at risk on the road.
-Cybersecurity breaches can disrupt vehicle tracking functions, leading to inaccurate location data, communication breakdowns between vehicles and control centers, and delays in response to emergencies.
+Hacking attacks on vehicle tracking systems can compromise driver safety.
+This is due to causing vehicle malfunctions, putting lives at risk on the road.
+Cybersecurity breaches can disrupt vehicle tracking functions, leading to inaccurate location data and communication breakdowns.
+These breaches between vehicles and control centers can cause delays in response to emergencies.
 This disruption can hinder movement and compromise safety.

 Financial Losses and Legal Ramifications